timh2021/Cyber-Projects/README.md

   Now you want to run the playbook to upload the images.
 Enter the following command

-  - ansible-playbook DVWA-playbook.yml       then enter
+  - ansible-playbook my-playbook.yml

   ![TODO: Update the path with the name of your diagram](https://github.com/timh2021/Cyber-Projects/blob/main/Images/Screen%20shots/DVWA-playbook-launch.jpg)

-  If entered correctly the program will run and all the info will load to the Ansible to be used
+  If entered correctly the program will run and all the info will load to the Ansible